ian12-21/QuizApp-Frontend/frontend-readme.md

-# QuizApp-Frontend: Architecture & Workflow Overview
+# QuizApp-Frontend: Project Overview, Architecture & Workflow

-This document explains the core structure, workflow, and main features of the **QuizApp-Frontend**, which is the Angular-based decentralized application (dApp) for interacting with the QuizApp smart contracts and backend.
+## About the Project

+**QuizApp-Frontend** is a decentralized application (dApp) built using Angular, designed to provide an interactive, secure, and transparent platform for creating and playing quizzes on the blockchain.
+It serves as the user interface for the QuizApp ecosystem, enabling users to create, join, and participate in blockchain-powered quizzes with seamless wallet integration and real-time smart contract interaction.

+**Key Objectives:**
+- Offer a fair and decentralized quiz experience powered by Ethereum smart contracts.
+- Provide a user-friendly interface for both quiz creators (hosts) and participants.
+- Ensure transparency, security, and data integrity by anchoring quiz results and scores on-chain.
+- Integrate with MetaMask and other Ethereum-compatible wallets for authentication and signing.

 ---

 ## Core Features

-- **Quiz Creation**: Users can create new quizzes which are registered on-chain and in the backend.
+- **Quiz Creation:** Users can create new quizzes, which are registered on-chain and in the backend.
-- **Joining Quizzes**: Players can join quizzes using a PIN.
+- **Joining Quizzes:** Players can join quizzes using a PIN.
-- **Answer Submission**: Participants submit answers, which are sent to the backend and ultimately included on-chain.
+- **Answer Submission:** Participants submit answers, which are sent to the backend and ultimately included on-chain.
-- **Smart Contract Interaction**: Directly interacts with Ethereum smart contracts to create quizzes, start/finish games, and retrieve results.
+- **Smart Contract Interaction:** Directly interacts with Ethereum smart contracts to create quizzes, start/finish games, and retrieve results.
-- **Wallet Integration**: Connects to MetaMask (or compatible wallets) for authentication and signing.
+- **Wallet Integration:** Connects to MetaMask (or compatible wallets) for authentication and signing.

 ---